nashville-software-school/client-side-mastery/book-7-honey-rae-repairs/chapters/HONEY_CREATE_TICKET.md

 ## Video Walkthrough

-Watch the video that shows you how to use a form in React to [create a new service ticket](https://vimeo.com/573652033) and then immediately show the user the new list of tickets.
+Watch the [create a new service ticket](https://watch.screencastify.com/v/g4Ta9Xf8QjV79CtwGbJ5) video that shows you how to implement a form for customer's to submit service tickets.
+Then follow the instructions below, and implement all of the code.

 ## Service Ticket Form